Chapter in this post:

 Little by little, Twitter rolled out a function that enabled iOS users to publish voice messages as tweets.
 There was some criticism for this because the audio-only feature is a barrier for the hearing impaired.
 In one Post I have now read from CNET that this hurdle should be overcome with a transcription function.
 The article refers to it on this tweet, in which it says (freely translated): "Since the feature was introduced in June, we've taken your feedback seriously and are working on making a transcription available to make voice tweets more accessible."

-At AppleInsider I found two interesting articles about the second iOS 14.2 beta (. and .).
-Analyzes of the data from the current beta version of the iPhone operating system suggest, for example, that the iPhone 12 models should no longer come with free EarPods as headphones.
-Where the headphones included were previously named in the help texts, they are now omitted.
-Furthermore, the upcoming update to iOS 14.2 will get new emojis, a revised playback display in the control center, revised symbols in the home app and similar adjustments.
+At AppleInsider I found two interesting articles about the second iOS 14.2 beta (here and here ).
+Analysis of the data from the current Beta version of the iPhone operating system suggest, for example, that the iPhone 12 models should no longer come with free EarPods as headphones.
+Where the included headphones were previously named in help texts, they are now omitted.
+Furthermore, the upcoming update to iOS 14.2 should include new emojis, a revised playback display in the control center, revised icons in the Home app and similar adjustments.
 In the first beta, even Shazam (music recognition service) was spotted in the control center.

 I also have it at AppleInsider Note found on a new Apple patent, which provides for hydrogen cell power banks.
 These could ensure that iPhone, iPad, MacBook and Co. can be used for days or even weeks without another power source.
 However, the patent is still quite unspecific and does not specifically deal with electricity generation or transmission.
 However, it is introduced by a text that clearly states the urgency of developing electricity from renewable sources.
 Quite interesting!
 You can get a patent with this link click.
 There you will find all the details and sketches.